foqueiroz/arcdocs.github.io/book/software/libraries/pgplot.md

-## The pgplot module on the HPC
+## The PGPLOT module on the HPC

-The pgplot module can be loaded into your environment with the following command:
+The PGPLOT module can be loaded into your environment with the following command:

 ```bash
 $ module add pgplot
 ```

-The pgplot module is available on ARC3 and ARC4:
+The PGPLOT module is available on ARC3:

 ```{list-table}
 :header-rows: 1